EnzoLuidge/Cloud_app/README.md

 # Cloud Application with AWS Auto Scaling and DynamoDB
 # Meu Projeto

-Este é um projeto de exemplo para demonstrar a integração contínua usando AWS CodePipeline. testedfdfsldklsassasadasasdffasdfasdfasdfxcxc ascascadscasdddsdasdcsdfdcwefewfdfdf
+Este é um projeto de exemplo para demonstrar a integração yuhyuhucontínua usando AWS CodePipeline. testedfdfsldklsassasadasasdffasdfasdfasdfxcxc ascascadscasdddsdasdcsdfdcwefewfdfdf
 This project demonstratesxxhow to deploy a scalable web asdfpplication using AWS services, including EC2, Auto Scaling, Application Load Balancer (ALB), and DynamoDB.
 The application is a simdfple Flask web app that allows users to create, read, update, and delete posts, with data stored in DynamoDB.